franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 >
 > The Redirect URI is dependent on the display name that you choose later on.
 You might need to change it to the correct value shown in the administration of OpenProject.

-When you are done, click on the "Register" button at the end of the page.
+6. When you are done, click on the "Register" button at the end of the page.
 You are redirected to your new App registration, be sure to save the "Application (client) ID" that is now displayed.
 You will need it later.

 ![Azure Active Directory Admin Dashboard](02-admin-dashboard-1580821056307.png)

-You can now click on "Certificates & secret".
+7. You can now click on "Certificates & secret".

 ![Azure Active Directory Certificates](06-certificates.png)

-Then click on "New client secret", set the description to "client_secret", and the expiration to "730 days (24 months)".
+8. Then click on "New client secret", set the description to "client_secret", and the expiration to "730 days (24 months)".
 Then click on "Add".

 ![Azure Active Directory New Client Secret](07-client-secret.png)

-A secret should have been generated and is now displayed on the page.
-Be sure to save it somewhere because it will only be displayed once.
+9. A secret should have been generated and will be displayed on the page.
+Make sure to save it because it will only be displayed once.

 ![Azure Active Directory Add Secret](08-add-secret.png)